Mizosu97/bastet/README.md

 # bastet
 A minimal file encryption utility.
+This is just a random C practice program I decided to publish.

 ## Installation

-**PASSWORD MUST BE NO LONGER THAN 21 CHARACTERS**

-### Package
-Bastet is packaged for the [miz Operating System](https://entertheduat.org).
-If you are using mizOS, you can install it with `miz fetch -m mizosu97/bastet`.

 ### Manual
 For a manual installation, do the following: